SteviLen420/TQE_simulation/TQE_CYCLE_MODEL.md

 4. **Heat death:** Black-hole evaporation and Λ-domination drive $\beta \to 0$, storing residual information on horizons.
 5. **Reset:** Π acts (possibly assisted by CDL/CCC/LQC mechanisms) to seed the next pre-selection phase.

-This closed loop is the operational backbone of TQE: a single modulation rule, equipped with explicit β-schedules, gate logic, reset operators, and stability diagnostics, suffices to describe how physical law can repeatedly emerge, persist, and dissolve across successive cosmological epochs.
+This closed loop is the operational backbone of TQE: a single modulation rule, equipped with explicit $\beta$-schedules, gate logic, reset operators, and stability diagnostics, suffices to describe how physical law can repeatedly emerge, persist, and dissolve across successive cosmological epochs.